python/mypy/test-data/unit/README.md

 (`mypy/test/testpythoneval.py`, `test-data/unit/pythoneval.test`).
 These
 type check programs and run them.
 Unlike the unit tests, these use the full builtins and library stubs instead of minimal ones.
-Run them using `runtests.py testpythoneval`.
+Run them using `pytest -k testpythoneval`.

-`runtests.py` by default runs tests in parallel using as many processes as there are logical cores the `runtests.py` process is allowed to use (on some platforms this information isn't available, so 2 processes are used by default).
-You can change the number of workers using `-j` option.

-All pytest tests run as a single test from the perspective of `runtests.py`, and so `-j` option has no effect on them.
-Instead, `pytest` itself determines the number of processes to use.
+`pytest` determines the number of processes to use.
 The default (set in `./pytest.ini`) is the number of logical cores; this can be overridden using `-n` option.
+To run a single process, use `pytest -n0`.

 Note that running more processes than logical cores is likely to significantly decrease performance.